Please support the work to preserve Black Meadow Ridge and the environment of the West Point on the Eno park.

 Can you help with Save BMR legal fees?

 We created a GoFundMe page to raise money for our legal fees.
 Currently there are THREE APPEALS challenging the proposed "Westpoint" development that are pending before the Durham Board of Adjustment.
 It has been necessary to pay extensive legal fees and retain expert witnesses, so the expense of fighting to prevent this ill conceived development is steadily growing.
 We have retained TC Morphis at BROUGH LAW FIRM, one of the state's preeminent firms specializing specifically in zoning and land use matters.
 Funds received from contributions will go to the Brough Law firm for legal fees that are specific to our BMR appeals cases.
 Alternatively, you can contact the Brough firm to submit a payment directly to them designated to the "Save Black Meadow Ridge" matter.
-Learn more here.

 Sign the Petition!